J&K journalist Fahad Shah detained, police say questioning ‘cannot be called harassment’

 The journalists were taken to the Qazigund police station, where they were interrogated by a deputy superintendent of police, Mohammed Shafi, who referred to their work, and warned them to show “self-restraint” and report “cautiously” about matters related to “national security”.

-Shah said the questioning then entirely riveted to The Kashmir Walla’s previous reportage, specifically a story about a gunfight between militants and security forces in May 2020.
+Shah said the questioning then entirely riveted to The Kashmir Walla’s previous reportage, specifically a story about a gunfight between militants and security forces in downtown Srinagar May.
+Shah has been questioned on the same matter twice in the past.

 “I told him that I was summoned by the police in connection with our coverage of a particular incident in Srinagar and we defended our work which was based on the facts,” Shah wrote.

-The two journalists, Shah wrote, were questioned for over four hours at the police station before they were released.
+The two journalists, Shah wrote, were questioned for over four hours.
 They were finally released at 10 pm, but only after signing a statement mentioning that his car, phones, and other belongings were returned without any tampering.
 Also, Shafi insisted that he could release them only if somebody from Qazigund “takes the responsibility in writing”.

 “Finally, at 9.30 pm, I called a friend, who sent someone he knew in Qazigund.
 The local person was asked to sign our release form and we were also asked to sign it too.
 After this, the DySP said: ‘We only helped you, now don’t make an issue out of it.
 It is our duty.’”— Fahad Shah